xoxttxox/hybrid-core/README.md

 * Node.js 18 (minimum)

-hybrid-coree will always use the same minimum node version as Hybrid Launcher.
+hybrid-core will always use the same minimum node version as Hybrid Launcher.

 ## Auth